khulnasoft-lab/design.khulnasoft.com/contents/get-started/principles.md

 ## 1 Productive

 GitLab is an application to support what people do, day in, day out.
-We need to respect the importance of their work and avoid gimicky details.
+We need to respect the importance of their work and avoid gimmicky details.

 <!--
  1. **Bold sub principle(s) title** Explanation, plus optional reference